 11.1 Councillors must not put pressure on officers to put forward a particular recommendation.
-This does not prevent them from asking questions or submitting views to Head of Service for planning mattersSal Khan or the Planning Manager, which may be incorporated into any committee report.
+This does not prevent them from asking questions or submitting views to the Chief Officer Head of Service for planning matters or the Planning Manager, which may be incorporated into any committee report.

-- 11.2 Councillors must recognise that officers are part of a management structure and only discuss a proposal, outside of any arranged meeting, with a Head of Service or those officers who are authorised by their Head of Service to deal with the proposal at a Councillor level. - 11.3 Councillors must recognise and respect that officers involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
+- 11.2 Councillors must recognise that officers are part of a management structure and only discuss a proposal, outside of any arranged meeting, with the relevant Chief Officera Head of Service or those officers who are authorised by the relevant Chief Officer ir Head of Service to deal with the proposal at a Councillor level. - 11.3 Councillors must recognise and respect that officers involved in the processing and determination of planning matters must act in accordance with the Council's Code of Conduct for Officers and their professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
 As a result, planning officers' views, opinions and recommendations will be presented on the basis of their overriding obligation of professional independence, which may on occasion be at odds with the views, opinions or decisions of the Committee or Councillors.